What Are Octaves In Music? A Beginner’s Guide

 You can also look at the interval of an octave in terms of semitones (half step).
 An octave spans 12 semitones.
 If you look at this on the piano keyboard you can see that this includes all white keys and all black keys.

-The frequency of an octave
+frequency of an octave

 A pitch that is one octave higher than a lower note will have double its frequency.
 Frequency refers to the sound wave vibrations.
-For example, if our middle C vibrates at 440 hertz (cycles per second) as is most common in the UK, then the next c an octave higher will vibrate at 880 hertz.
+For example, if our middle C vibrates at 440 hertz (cycles per second) as is most common in the UK, then the next C an octave higher will vibrate at 880 hertz.
 The C an octave lower will vibrate at 220 hertz.

 On a standard piano there are 88 keys with the lowest note being an A. If you count up in octaves on a piano keyboard from this A, you will find that there are eight A’s all an octave apart, meaning that the piano keyboard has seven octaves.
 If you start from a different pitch on the piano then there may be less!

 As you can see on the piano keyboard, we have highlighted all the notes an octave apart.
 Each pitch highlighted has the same note name.
+A full-sized piano has a range of just over 7 octaves.

 octaves on a guitar?